antonlep/ot-harjoitustyo/README.md

 # Breakout

 Breakout game created with Python 3 with pygame library.
-In the current stage the game has only the moving paddle and bouncing ball.
-In the next version it will be possible to hit the ball.
-Also breakable tiles are going to be included.
+In the current stage the game has paddle, ball and breakable tiles.

 ## Documentation
 [Requirements specification](https://github.com/antonlep/ot-harjoitustyo/blob/master/dokumentaatio/requirements_specification.md)